badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

 ### Host
 - computer running docker engine
-- windows OS cannot be a host - docker creates a linux VM (known as mobi) and that is the HOST
+- windows OS cannot be a host - docker creates a linux VM (known as MOBY) and that is the HOST
 - linux can be directly a HOST
 - has the docker deamon (application to run, pull container)
     - used to build run and distribute containers